Phillip-a-richmond/AnnotateVariants/README.md

 # AnnotateVariants
+## Phillip Richmond

-This is a pipeline for variant annotation in the diagnosis of rare genetic disorders.
+> This is a pipeline for variant annotation in the diagnosis of rare genetic disorders.
 It relies on open source data and has instructions for software installs.

 ## Overview
 1. Set-up